chipmusic/soundchip/readme.md

         // May change in the future to allow playing sampled sounds.
         use_loop: true,
     },
-    // No stereo (quantized pan value is always zero).
+    // Some(0) forces the quantization to always zero (mono).
+    // "None" would mean "no quantization".
     pan: PanSpecs {
         steps: Some(0),
     },